sipposip/physics-informed-ML-NWP/README.md

 # Overview
-This repository contains the code for the paper    "Distortion-avoiding convolution and other forms of informed machine learning for deep neural network based weather forecasts" by Sebastian Scher and Gabriele Messori, under review at AIES.
+This repository contains the code for the paper    "Physics-inspired adaptions to low-parameter neural network weather forecasts systems." by Sebastian Scher and Gabriele Messori, under review at AIES.

 # Scripts